boazsegev/iodine/README.md

 If building the native C extension fails, please note that some Ruby installations, such as on Ubuntu, require that you separately install the development headers (`ruby.h` and friends).
 I have no idea why they do that, as you will need the development headers for any native gems you want to install - so hurry up and get them.

-If you have the development headers but still can't compile the Iodine extension, [open an issue](https://github.com/boazsegev/iodine/issues) with any messages you're getting and I'll be happy to look into it.
+If you have the development headers but still can't compile the iodine extension, [open an issue](https://github.com/boazsegev/iodine/issues) with any messages you're getting and I'll be happy to look into it.

 ## Mr. Sandman, write me a server